Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 it into the browser.
 This occurs when your test program causes the browser to open (using a client library API function).
-Selenium-Core is a JavaScript program, actually a set of JavaScript functions, that interprets and executes Selenese commands using the browser's built-in JavaScript interpreter.
+Selenium-Core is a JavaScript program, actually a set of JavaScript functions, which interprets and executes Selenese commands using the browser's built-in JavaScript interpreter.

 The Server receives the Selenese commands from your test program